 The anticipated quantities of waste produced during Project operation are shown in Table 3-8.
-Waste collection and disposal activities would be conducted in accordance with applicable regulatory standards to minimize health and safety effects.
+Waste collection and disposal activities would be conducted in accordance with applicable regulatory standards and requirements to minimize health and safety effects.
 To the extent practicable, waste materials would be recycled.
-Materials that could not be recycled would be disposed of at an approved facility to be determined by the designated contractor.
+Materials that could not be recycled would be disposed of at an approved facility to be determined by the designated contractor in accordance with applicable federal, state, and local laws and regulations.
 Waste oil will not be disposed of on the Project Site.